yeana-dev/Critterdex/README.md

 ## Project Description

-Let users set their time, date, and hemisphere to see the list of bugs, fishes, and sea creatures that are available to catch.
-If user wants to find a specific critter, they can search by their name.
+Let users search critters by their name.
+List of results with critter's name, location, available time and month by each hemisphere.

 ## API and Data Sample